HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 ### HTTPS

 In 2021, there was an increased focus on site speed and page experience following Google’s introduction of the Core Web Vitals update, which had been publicized and pushed throughout 2020.
-While evidence of HTTPS being a ranking factor [dates back to 2014](https://developers.google.com/search/blog/2014/08/https-as-ranking-signal), the overall focus on page experience since the Core Web Vitals announcement likely had an impact on the adoption of HTTPS across the web.
+While evidence of HTTPS being a ranking factor <a hreflang="en" href="https://developers.google.com/search/blog/2014/08/https-as-ranking-signal">dates back to 2014</a>, the overall focus on page experience since the Core Web Vitals announcement likely had an impact on the adoption of HTTPS across the web.

 {{ figure_markup(
   image="https-usage.png",